Observability and Generalized Sensor Placement for Nonlinear Quality Models in Drinking Water Networks: Robust SP for Multi-species WQ Dynamics

 \subsection{Problem Formulation and Observability Measures Derivation}

-We present the concept of set optimization as a combinatorial optimization approach with less computational complexity.
-The method is based on defining a state-averaged observability measures and applying a greedy algorithm to efficiently solve the problem.
-The justification for using the greedy algorithm is established by demonstrating that the introduced set function measures retain the properties of set functions—namely, modularity or submodularity.
+We present the concept of set optimization as a combinatorial optimization approach with lower computational complexity.
+The method is based on defining a state-averaged observability measure and applying a greedy algorithm to efficiently solve the problem.
+The justification for using the greedy algorithm is established by demonstrating that the introduced set function measures retain the properties of set functions—namely, modularity and submodularity.
 The following definition characterizes modular and submodular set functions \cite{Lovasz1983,Kazma2023f}.